 Clinical Laboratory Science Training Program: Admission

-It is expected that 7-8 students will be accepted into the CLS fall training program and 4 students will be accepted into the CLS spring training program each year.
+It is expected that 8-12 students will be accepted into the CLS training program each year.
 The application deadline for the fall class is January 1st and the deadline for the spring class is September 1st.
 The applicant must demonstrate a strong interest and motivation in Clinical Laboratory Sciences; have a B.A. or B.S. degree with a GPA of 3.0 or greater both overall and sciences; complete the prerequisite courses of Analytical Chemistry, Immunology, Physics, Biochemistry, Medical Microbiology or Pathogenic Bacteriology, and Hematology 2-3 months before starting the training program; and obtain a valid trainee license from the State of California.
 For UC Davis students only, if you have taken Chemistry 2 ABC series, you have satisfied the coursework requirement for Analytical Chemistry.